XLR8R: History and profile

 curmudgeonly rant on various frustrating topics within the music world.
 Each issue traditionally has hundreds of reviews of various albums, singles, compilations, books, and DVDs.

-XLR8R’s website features breaking music and culture news, high-resolution music videos and free weekly MP3 downloads and podcasts.
+XLR8R's website features breaking music and culture news, high-resolution music videos and free weekly MP3 downloads and podcasts.
 Additionally, back issues of the print magazine are accessible from 2003 to the present as freely downloadable PDFs.

 In March 2007, XLR8R launched XLR8R TV, an internet TV show hosted by Revision3, with a new episode appearing every Tuesday.
 The show features musicians, artists and scenes covered in the pages of XLR8R magazine.

 In 2011, XLR8R ceased publication of their print magazine and became a web only publication.

 In 2012, XLR8R was acquired by Buzz Media.

+In December 2024, XLR8R announced a "pause" in the creation of new content due to a lack of financial resources.